"Criminal Defense With A Prosecutor's Experience."

 Ryan Krupp is a personal injury and criminal defense attorney in St. Louis and St. Charles County.
 Previously, he worked for both the Jackson County Prosecutor’s Office and Johnson County District Attorney’s Office where he appeared in court on behalf of the State of Missouri and Kansas in the criminal prosecution of among other things, Domestic Violence, Assault, Drug Cases, SVU Cases, Juvenile Offenders, and other felonies and misdemeanors.
 He tried numerous cases to a judge and jury.

-Ryan is a native St. Louisan and is an alumni of Marquette High-School and Missouri Baptist University where he played men’s soccer, racking up several honors including two Academic All-American Awards, as well as Scholar Athlete Nominations and Academic All-Conference honors.
+Ryan is a native St. Louisan and is an alumnus of Marquette High School and Missouri Baptist University where he played men’s soccer, racking up several honors including two Academic All-American Awards, as well as Scholar-Athlete Nominations and Academic All-Conference honors.
 Ryan is passionate about using his winning mindset to help people and ensure justice.